Man, 84, killed as car hits tree brought down by Storm Isha

 Thousands of people are without power and no ScotRail rush hour trains ran on Monday following the storm, while dozens of schools are shut.

-Amber and red warnings were in force at the storm’s height and a yellow alert warning of gusts of up to 80mph is in force until midday on Monday.
+Amber and red warnings were in force at the storm’s height and a yellow alert warning of gusts of up to 80mph was in force until midday on Monday.

+A further amber warning has been issued for Tuesday as Storm Jocelyn is forecast to hit the UK.

+The warning runs from 6pm on Tuesday until 8am on Wednesday and covers the northern and western coast of Scotland as far south as Arran.

 Police appealed for information about the crash in Grangemouth, in the Falkirk Council area.